-- dissemination of a DHPC (see XV.C.2.1.); - other emerging safety concerns judged by a national competent authority or the Agency to be likely to give rise to public or media interest in more than one Member State (e.g. a publication of important safety findings in a (scientific) journal, safety-related regulatory action taken in a Member State or in a country outside the EU).
+- 437 dissemination of a DHPC which concerns an active substance authorised in more than one Member 438 State agreed by relevant competent authorities of a Member State or the Agency (see XV.C.2.1.); - other emerging safety concerns judged by a national competent authority or the Agency to be likely to give rise to public or media interest in more than one Member State (e.g. a publication of important safety findings in a (scientific) journal, safety-related regulatory action taken in a Member State or in a country outside the EU).

-XV.C.1.1.
+443 XV.C.1.1.
 Process for exchange and coordination of safety announcements

-A competent authority of a Member State or the Agency shall inform the EU regulatory network prior to the publication of a safety announcement that pertains to active substances contained in medicinal products authorised in more than one Member State and that refer to any of the situations identified in XV.C.1..
+- 444 A competent authority of a Member State or the Agency shall inform the EU regulatory network prior to 445 the publication of a safety announcement that pertains to active substances contained in medicinal 446 products authorised in more than one Member State and that refer to any of the situations identified in 447 XV.C.1.
 It shall include a timetable for the information being made public [DIR Art 106a(3)].
-Whenever possible the safety announcement shall be sent to the network under embargo not less than 24 hours prior to the publication [DIR Art 106a(2)], in order to allow the members of the EU regulatory network to prepare or plan their own communication, if necessary.
-Under the coordination of the Agency, the Member States shall make all reasonable efforts to agree on a common message in relation to the safety of the medicinal product concerned and the timetables for the distribution [DIR Art 106a(3)].

-The Agency, together with the relevant Member States, should decide for each case, on the basis of the public health relevance and urgency of the safety concern, the population and number of Members States affected and the potential for media attention, whether further communication action in addition to the dissemination of the safety announcement is needed, such as:

-- the preparation of lines-to-take (see XV.B.5.7.) for dissemination to the EU regulatory network.
-The lines-to-take document should help the EU regulatory network to respond to any request for information which may follow the publication of the safety announcement; - the preparation of an Agency safety announcement in addition to that of the Member State, which should also be disseminated under embargo to the EU regulatory network together with a timetable for its publication.

-The Agency should prepare lines-to-take documents and any Agency safety announcement together with the Member States who originated the process and the PRAC Lead Member State or the PRAC Rapporteur, as appropriate.
+Whenever 448 possible the safety announcement shall be sent to the network under embargo not less than 24 hours 449 in advance of prior to the publication [DIR Art 106a-(2)], in order to allow the members of the EU 450 regulatory network to prepare or plan their own communication, if necessary.
+Under the coordination 451 of the Agency, the Member States shall make all reasonable efforts to agree on a common message in 452 relation to the safety of the medicinal product concerned and the timetables for the distribution [DIR 453 Art 106a(3)]. - 454 The Agency, together with the relevant Member State(s) who originated the process and the PRAC 455 Lead Member State or the PRAC Rapporteur, as appropriate, should decide for each case, on the basis - of the public health relevance and urgency of the safety concern, the population and number of Members States affected and the potential for media attention, whether further communication action - 458 in addition to the dissemination of the safety announcement is needed, such as: - the preparation of lines-to-take (see XV.B.5.7.) for dissemination to the EU regulatory network.
+The lines-to-take document should help the EU regulatory network to respond to any request for information which may follow the publication of the safety announcement; - the preparation of an Agency safety announcement in addition to that of the Member State, which should also be disseminated under embargo to the EU regulatory network together with a timetable for its publication. - The Agency should prepare lines-to-take documents and any Agency safety announcement together with the Member State(s) who originated the process and the PRAC Lead Member State or the PRAC Rapporteur, as appropriate.
 The PRAC, as well as the CHMP or CMDh, should also be consulted as necessary.